JoelMarin-upc/Projecte-2/README.md

 - If the party members can collide with the player, they will push the player out of scenes
 - Animations go faster when there's no UI
+- Sometimes enemy combat textures get replaced by ones from other enemies
 ---

 ## How to Play / Controls